learn-co-curriculum/dsc-lingalg-linear-equations-quiz/README.md

 ## Introduction
 Following scenarios present problems that can be solved as system of equations, while performing substitutions and eliminations as we saw in the previous lesson.

-* Solve these problems by hand, showing all the steps to work out the unknown variable values.
+* Solve these problems by hand, showing all the steps to work out the unknown variable values
-* Verify your answers by showing the calculated values satisfy all equations.
+* Verify your answers by showing the calculated values satisfy all equations

 ## Objectives
 You will be able to:
-* Describe a system of linear equations for solving simple analytical problems.
+* Describe a system of linear equations for solving simple analytical problems
-* Solve a system of equations using elimination and substitution.
+* Solve a system of equations using elimination and substitution

 ## Exercise 1
 #### Joe paid 12 dollars for 4 cups of coffee and 4 cups of tea.
 3 cups of coffee cost as much as 2 cups of tea.